 63. The Army Museum

 What is the Paris Museum Pass?

 Paris is a treasure trove of all wonderful things related to art, culture, and architecture.
 Steeped in history and heritage, the city is home to over 60 museums filled with artefacts and treasures from across the world.
 The Paris All Access Museum Pass gives you access to all these incredible museums.
-The pass provides free entry and allows you to skip the line at all of the museums in Paris.
-Over 7 million visitors enjoyed the exhibits at world renowned museums and attractions like Louvre, Orsay Museum, Arc De Triomphe, Pantheon, and Notre Dam Cathedral.
 With unlimited entry, the Paris Museum Pass satisfies all museum buffs, culture enthusiasts, and curious travelers.

 The Paris All Access Museum Pass is available in two options - the 2 day and 4 day pass.
 You can buy the pass online and get direct access to all the monuments and museums' permanent exhibits.
 There is no restriction on the number of times you can visit a particular place within the valid days of the pass.
 Take the online ticket and present it at the redemption centre to get the physical pass, which can be shown at any museum on the list to gain entry.

 Paris Museum Pass Attractions